-Lisa Skuret is a London based artist and writer exploring micropolitical strategies within the intersections of art, science, politics and life.
-Skuret has an interdisciplinary practice, working across and combining forms such as text, performance, sound, installation, and laboratory/workshop.
-One of her central concerns is ‘knowledge’ production, and her practice investigates methods and techniques from various disciplines often though live and site-specific work.
-Recent performances and installations draw on public interaction to make the work, and take the form of experiments in co-production of knowledge.
+Exploring micropolitical strategies within intersections of science, art and life practices, Skuret has an interdisciplinary practice incorporating forms such as text, performance, sound, installation and alternative pedagogy.
+Her central concerns are knowledge production and agency, and her practice combines methods, techniques and ideas from various disciplines though live and site-responsive work.
+Recent performances and installations draw on collective action and dynamics, and take the form of experiments in co-production of knowledge.

 ‘“The building is the score,” writes Skuret.
 Following this cue, the installation draws attention to the act of building as a process of listening and playing with the space, with one another.
 That is, the building itself speaks with the participants, with a voice that is not necessarily known or given, a voice that allows us to question the limits of knowing in the first place.
 The nature of this voice comes into presence with the process of building a voice together.
 The implication here is that the activity of building and the voice that emerges from this activity are communal and exploratory, embodied and live.
 This voice is neither known nor pretending to know.
 More significantly, it can afford a state of not knowing.’